tinamayswinkels/7-day-instagram/_docs/a-7-Day-Challenge/day-3---content-strategy.md

 * share testimonials from yelp or trip advisor as a caption with a photo of the relevant dish or venue
 * show photos of people actually enjoying the food in the restaurant, not just food photos&nbsp;
 * show behind the scenes videos in your instagram stories of dished being made showing the level of care and detail taken&nbsp;

+\-------

+Ok, here it is\!
+After reading all of your questions and comments, I've recorded a custom video tutorial just for you guys.
+I want to give you time to absorb this and go back over today's activity so the next video will come tomorrow and we'll extend the challenge from 7 days to 8.
+Enjoy\!&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;